elunna/nerfhack-changelog/README.md

 * Displacing monsters (like the displacer beast) cannot displace you if helpless or trapped.
 * Cancelled displacers are incapable of displacement.
 * Because see invisible cannot be gained intrinsically - peaceful monsters will not make themselves invisible by means of potions, wands, or spells.
+* Monsters can hide under other dungeon furniture (xnh)

 ### Flanking behavior
 * Ported from SpliceHack, with enhancements